Innofactor/Innofactor.SuomiFiIdentificationClient/README.md

 * Targets .NET Standard 2.1, see other release branches for 2.0 support
 * Only HTTP Redirect binding is supported.
 * Supports new AES-GCM encryption algorithm
+* Supports 2 Idp certificates
+* Supports 2 Service certificates

 ## Usage example

 First make sure SamlConfig is configured, for example in appsettings.json (replace ENTITYID and CERTIFICATE_NAME as necessary):

+You can also add a secondary Idp certificate when You know that the Idp is about to change their signing certificate.
+The configuration also supports 2 service certificates.

 ```json
   "Saml": {